-Hand protection (i.e. gloves) is one part of Strike's minimum PPE requirements, and shall therefore be worn by any worker in the work environment (vehicles, offices, break times, etc. are exempted) and in accordance with the HIAC process.
+Hand protection (i.e. gloves) is one part of Canadian Plains Energy Services (CPES) minimum PPE requirements, and shall therefore be worn by any worker in the work environment (vehicles, offices, break times, etc. are exempted) and in accordance with the HIAC process.
 Appropriate hand protection should be readily available to all workers and visitors and suitable to the nature of their intended task/work.
 Hand protection selected will vary depending on the task/work being performed.